 If you are an adult or senior who is losing teeth, it is highly likely that you have periodontitis.
 Regular dental visits, cleanings and good oral hygiene including brushing and flossing daily can help you lessen the chance of receding gums, gingivitis or periodontitis.
 We are looking to provide the best oral surgery information online - welcome to ask us emergency dental questions online with us.

 Oral pathology is looking to figure out, diagnose and manage diseases or conditions - inside the mouth and jaw.
 That is why it is called oral pathology and maxillofacial pathology.
 This could include oral cancer biopsy or figuring out what is going on inside the mouth - and what is causing it?
 Oral pathology can be due to viral, fungal or bacterial infections; or possibly a combination.
 Oral pathologists are generally experts in figuring out what is happening inside the mouth & dental specialists in understanding the root cause of oral pathologies occurring inside the mouth.

 Oral Maxillofacial injury or simply, facial trauma - is usually caused by an accident.
-This can be a car accident, sports related injury to the face or falling & tripping unexpectantly.
-There use to be more severe facial trauma due to auto accidents, when seat belts were not required.
-Some people not wearing seat belts, would have their face go through the wind shield - which would cause severe facial trauma.
+This can be a car accident, sports-related injury to the face or falling & tripping unexpectantly.
+There used to be more severe facial trauma due to auto accidents when seat belts were not required.
+Some people not wearing seat belts would have their faces go through the windshield - which would cause severe facial trauma.

-In summary, we did oral maxillofacial pathology chat, oral surgery blog and oral maxiallofacial chat online about facial injuries.
+In summary, we did oral maxillofacial pathology chat, oral surgery blog, and oral maxillofacial chat online about facial injuries.
 We have many other DentalChat articles for our users on many aspects of dentistry.
 If want more Oral Surgeon Information or Oral Surgery Question, can look for Local Dentists Dental Answers Online with us at DentalChat.